Baddeley's model of working memory: Episodic buffer

 In 2000 Baddeley added a fourth component to the model, the episodic buffer.
 This component is a limited capacity passive system, dedicated to linking information across domains to form integrated units of visual, spatial, and verbal information with time sequencing (or episodic chronological ordering), such as the memory of a story or a movie scene.
 The episodic buffer is also assumed to have links to long-term memory and semantic meaning.

-"It acts as a buffer store, not only between the components of Working Memory, but also linking Working Memory to perception and Long-Term Memory".
+The episodic buffer "acts as a buffer store, not only between the components of Working Memory, but also linking Working Memory to perception and Long-Term Memory".
 Baddeley assumes that "retrieval from the buffer occurred through conscious awareness".
-The episodic buffer allows individuals to use integrated units of information they already have to imagine new concepts.
+It allows individuals to use integrated units of information they already have to imagine new concepts.
 Since this is likely "an attention-demanding process...the buffer would depend heavily on the Central Executive".

 The main motivation for introducing this component was the observation that some (in particular, highly intelligent) patients with amnesia, who presumably have no ability to encode new information in long-term memory, nevertheless have good short-term recall of stories, recalling much more information than could be held in the phonological loop.
 "The episodic buffer appears...capable of storing bound features and making them available to conscious awareness but not itself responsible for the process of binding".

 It is assumed that "conscious access to the phonological loop or sketchpad may operate via the buffer".
 This is based on the assumption that both the visuo-spatial sketchpad and phonological loop act as minor buffers, combining information within their sensory area.
 The episodic buffer may also interact with smell and taste.